Bitcoin Full Node

 # bitcoind within Wasabi

-Since version 1.1.10, Wasabi Wallet ships with the bitcoind binaries of Bitcoin Core.
-This means that every Wasabi client has the necessary software to run a Bitcoin full node and define, verify, and enforce monetary consensus.
+Since version 1.1.11, Wasabi Wallet ships with Bitcoin Knots.
+This means that every Wasabi client has the necessary software to run a Bitcoin full node and define, verify, and enforce monetary consensus with bitcoind, but this verification is not yet used within Wasabi itself, it is a work in progress.
 By default, bitcoind is not started together with Wasabi.
-This must be activated explicitly in the settings, because this is a bandwidth, CPU and storage intensive program.
+This must be activated explicitly in the settings because this is a bandwidth, CPU and storage-intensive program.
 It is optional to keep bitcoind running even after Wasabi Wallet is shut down, so as to verify blocks as soon as they are received.

 # Using an already existing local Bitcoin full node